Kunyu Wanguo Quantu: Religious significance

-Chen, Hui-hung discussed the religious meaning of the world maps that were produced by Jesuit missionaries in China from the late sixteenth to the seventeenth centuries.
-These world maps serve as a visual proof to emphasize the greatness of the world and the minuscule nature of humans.
-Through these maps people "can see" the truth of God because of the visual ability granted via God's omnipotence.
-Jesuit cartography was not only a visual image of geographical configuration: it paved the way for the comprehension of what they expressed as the Creator's significance.

-It was an embodiment of the Renaissance tradition of cartography as the graphical representation of the universe.
-This includes the idea of understanding nature through mathematical science as well as understanding Heaven by visualization and sensibility.
-In this Renaissance tradition, geography was associated with cosmology that was based upon Christian theology.
-These maps expressed Aristotle's sensibility toward comprehension of the universe, which formed the core of Catholic epistemology and natural philosophy.
-The religious implications of Jesuit cartography in China are part of how the Jesuits used their cartographic superiority strategically in their evangelization.

 Ricci was a Jesuit priest whose mission was to convert the Chinese to Roman Catholicism.
 He thought that might be helped by demonstrating the superior understanding of the world that he believed grew out of Christian faith.
-The map’s text shows it as part of a diplomatic attempt by Ricci to affirm the greatness of his own religion and culture.
-Ricci declares that it offers testimony “to the supreme goodness, greatness and unity of Him who controls heaven and earth.”
+The map's text shows it as part of a diplomatic attempt by Ricci to affirm the greatness of his own religion and culture.
+Ricci declares that it offers testimony "to the supreme goodness, greatness and unity of Him who controls heaven and earth."